Date of Last Update

 The purpose of this policy is to help ensure that all proposals and awards for externally sponsored projects conform to federal regulations, including the Office of Management and Budget 2 CFR 200—Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (a.k.a., the Uniform Guidance)—and are consistent with GVSU’s academic and business policies and sound fiscal practices.

-Only the Vice Provost for Research or their designee (VPR) may submit proposals to fund and/or otherwise support externally sponsored projects on behalf of the University.
-In order to ensure acceptance of a subsequent award, the VPR must approve all proposals prior to submission.
+Only an Authorized Organizational Representative of the University may submit proposals to fund and/or otherwise support externally sponsored projects on behalf of the University.

-In addition, the VPR may accept on behalf of the University any Externally Sponsored Project resulting from such proposal submissions or other solicitation processes.
+In addition, an Authorized Organizational Representative may accept on behalf of the University any Externally Sponsored Project award resulting from such proposal submissions or other solicitation processes.
 The University will not normally accept awards received from outside sources without prior proposal approval as provided in this policy.

 Assistance Action: The main purpose of an assistance action is to transfer money, property, services, or anything of value to the recipient in order to accomplish a public purpose of support or stimulation.
 The agency must have legal authority to award assistance agreements for this purpose.
 Grants or cooperative agreements are used to award assistance funds.